K-log/SOS-Project/README.md

 - [Bibliography](/bibliography.md)

-We will be making a 2D topdown game in Unity.
+We will be making a 2D sidecroller in Unity.

-This is our project's weekly journal.